limchengwei/MCP23017_PCB/README.md

 3 address pins to configure the address of the MCP, which can provide up to 8 MCP23017 for a microcontroller.
 The address are indexed from 0 to 7, using digital logic to set the address.
 The Most Significant Bit (MSB) is the A2.

-There is a active low on the MCP, which a logic low is needed to reset the MCP.
+There is a active low reset on the MCP, which a logic low is needed to reset the MCP.

 There are 2 interrupt pins on the MCP.